 This past weekend I turned 35 years old.
-It brings me much joy to say that since the opposite of not turning 35 is rather grim.
+It brings me much joy to say that since the opposite of not turning 35 years old is rather grim.
 But something funny dawned on me at this grand old age.

 I still haven’t figured life out!

 How on earth am I supposed to lead another life coming up if I haven’t figured out my own!

 When I turned 30, I thought well, this is it.
 This was the age that you leave all “young people tings” behind and actually step into adulthood.
 It’s the age of real young people randomly calling you “mummy” and “modda” and all kinds of geriatric names as if you birthed them.
 It’s the age when I thought I should probably stop so much partying now and start investing in wrinkle creams and figure out things like stocks and bonds.

 It’s never too early to figure out stocks and bonds.
 That’s one life lesson for you, do that now.